pulibrary/lib_jobs/docs/air_table_staff/README.md

 the airtable service account PAT can be found in the lib-jobs ansible vault.

+Note that we use separate PATs for each Airtable Base.

 ## Sequence of events

 The steps to maintain this list, as illustrated in the sequence diagram below.